crpietschmann/portfolio/_imports/_posts/2005-12-28-aspnet-20-how-to-get-a-specific-connectionstring-from-the-webconfig-by-name.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Now isn't that simple?
+Now isn't that simple?
 I'm posting this because I did a search and didn't find an example of how to do this.
 I had to poke around a little and discover this on my own.
-I hope this helps someone avoid some frustration.</p>
+I hope this helps someone avoid some frustration.